BinItAI/BetterLoader/README.md

 <img src="./docs/static/img/logo_text.png" width="600px">

-**Making it harder to do easy things, but easier to do harder things with the Pytorch Dataloader.
-BetterLoader is the hyper customizable and configurable extension of the PyTorch DataLoader.**
+**Making it harder to do easy things, but easier to do harder things with the Pytorch Dataloader**

 ---